 Sam and Grace Wolgemuth

 Dr. Samuel F. Wolgemuth ’38 was a Pennsylvania pastor for 13 years before he and his wife, Grace (Dourte ’39), sold their house and belongings and moved with their four children to Japan with Youth for Christ.
 The two were Taylor parents to a total of six children: Ruth (Wolgemuth’63) Guillaume, Sam ’65, Ken ’67, Robert ’69, Dan ’77, and Debbie (Wolgemuth ’77) Birkey.
 Wolgemuth served as the fifth president of Youth for Christ from 1965-1973, making him the second of four Taylor alumni to hold the role (including Ted Engstrom ’38, Jay Kesler ’58, and son Dan Wolgemuth ’77).
-In 1968, Wolgemuth formed Youth for Christ International and served as its first president; it now includes 100 nations.
+In 1968, Wolgemuth formed Youth for Christ International and served as its first president.
 As an international figure in the Christian community and an organizational CEO, Wolgemuth is one of Taylor’s most prominent servant leaders, but his commitment to leading and serving others is the same commitment shared by all Taylor students and alumni.
 Wolgemuth was part of the Taylor’s board of trustees from 1970-1989.